huggingface/blog/pytorch-ddp-accelerate-transformers.md

 torchrun --nproc_per_nodes=2 --nnodes=1 example_script.py
 ```

-The above will run the training script on two GPUs that live on a single machine and this is the barebones for performing distributed training with PyTorch.
+The above will run the training script on two GPUs that live on a single machine and this is the barebones for performing only distributed training with PyTorch.

 Now let's talk about Accelerate, a library aimed to make this process more seameless and also help with a few best practices